AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/genai/recommendations.md

-# Guidelines
+# Recommendations
-Our best practice for Generative AI add-ons
+Our best practices for Generative AI add-ons

 ## Overview